Skip to main content

 Guidelines for Visiting pilots

-Visiting pilots who meet the proficiency requirements above may fly at Mission Ridge free for up to two days per calendar year.
+Visiting pilots who meet the proficiency requirements above may fly at Mission Peak free for up to two days per calendar year.
 In addition to meeting all of the requirements above above, visiting pilots must:

 • Sign up for a visiting pilot membership on the website (there is no charge).